 Butterfly Seed Collection

-Attract and feed many types of butterflies and their caterpillars with this beautiful collection of historic flowers.
+Attract and feed many types of butterflies and their caterpillars with this beautiful collection of flowers.
 Includes Milkweeds for Monarchs and their caterpillars.
 Our Butterfly Collection includes five packs of seeds - varieties are described and pictured below.
-All packs are full sized regular seed packs - packaged in a pretty cello bag with a descriptive tag. $11.25
+All packs are full sized regular seed packs - packaged in a pretty cello bag and tied with a ribbon (select either Botanical or Christmas from the Packaging options below) $11.25

 Orange Butterfly Milkweed